MichelleRS/wk-01-shell-game/README.md

 ## Current Workflow

 -   Build HTML for shell section [complete]
--   Start style and get DOM elements for button1 and images
+-   Start style and get DOM elements for button1 and images [complete]
+-   Start event listener for button1 and generate a random location for .ball -

 ## Rubric Tasks and Point Values